prysmaticlabs/documentation/website/docs/install/partials/_quickstart-run-beacon-node.md

 <!-- You should see TODO. -->

-Congratulations - you’re now running a <strong>full, merge-prepared Ethereum node</strong>.
+Congratulations - you’re now running a <strong>full, Merge-ready Ethereum node</strong>.

 </div>